-For the latest information about developments related to Publication 946, such as legislation enacted after this publication was published, go to www.irs.gov/pub946.
+For the latest information about developments related to Pub.
+946, such as legislation enacted after this publication was published, go to IRS.gov/Pub946.

-What's New for 2015
+What's New for 2018

-Section 179 deduction dollar limits.
-The maximum amount you can elect to deduct for most section 179 property you placed in service in tax years beginning in 2015 is \$500,000 (\$535,000 for qualified enterprise zone property).
-This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2,000,000.
+Increased section 179 deduction dollar limits.
+The maximum you can elect to deduct for most section 179 property you placed in service in tax years beginning in 2018 is \$1,000,000.
+This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2,500,000.
 See Dollar Limits in chapter 2.